NiclO1337/pp3-dream-achiever/README.md

 It helps people to think about budget as something fun instead of boring or restricting.
 It is about prioritizing what is the most important and make a realistic plan to achieve it.

 After the calculator is done and results are presented, helpful tips are shown on how to cut costs and some insights on how to think about each category.
 It also compares the users budget to the general guidelines from the Credit Counselling Society.
-The user also has an option to learn about another easy to use budgeting tool.
+The user also has an option to learn about another easy to use budgeting tool before leaving.

 ### User stories

 #### Website goals
 - Help people clarify their goals and think about ways to achive them
+- Provide a useful tool that is easy to use.
 - Give users financial advice to help reach their goal
--
--
--

 #### User goals
 - Think about goals and dreams
 - Get helpful tips on how to achive those goals and dreams
--
--
+- Know how to use the application
+- Calculate budget and see how long it takes to reach a specific goal
+- Try different budgets or calculate for different goals

 ## Design